walethewave/Data-Predictive-Insights-ETL/ReadMe.md

 #!/bin/bash

+# Create README.md file with instructions for using the app
+cat <<EOL > README.md
-# App Name: Data Management and Prediction
+# Data Management and Prediction

 ## Overview:
 This application provides functionalities for managing data stored in a PostgreSQL database and making predictions based on the data using Python scripts.